kotlinhow/kotlin-how/content/level-one/twosum-1-a.md

 ### Solution

-#### Brute Force
+#### Java: Brute Force

-This is an example of a Brute Force solution in Java.
+This is an example of a brute force solution in Java.
 It loops through each element `x` and find if there is another value that equals `target - x`

 ```java
 public int[] twoSum(int[] nums, int target) {